fahadyousuf98/myrepo/README.md

 # myrepo
-it will have different kinds of codes documents and links to different websites
+it will have different kinds of codes and documents